-- 4.5 The proposed diversion is approximately 32 metres longer than the current route.
+- 4.5 The proposed diversion is approximately 50 metres longer than the current route.
 Any increase in distance must however be taken in context to the nature of the route, and indeed the overall distance travelled by anyone using the path.
 In this particular case the path is in a rural location and only likely to be used for recreational purposes, and as part of a longer walk.
-In such circumstances it may be reasonable to conclude that, in terms of length, the alternative is not substantially less convenient. - 4.6 With regard to other issues which may have an affect on the convenience of the route, there is a significant but favourable change in gradients between those encountered on the existing route and those on the proposed new route.
-Furthermore, the new path will have an improved surface to a standard acceptable by the Highway Authority.
+In such circumstances it may be reasonable to conclude that, in terms of length, the alternative is not substantially less convenient. - 4.6 With regard to other issues which may have an affect on the convenience of the route, the new path will have an improved surface to a standard acceptable by the Highway Authority.
 There would not therefore appear to be any reason to suggest that the proposed alternative path will be less convenient that the current route.